friedrich-de/AnimecardsWebsite/docs/learningjapanese.md

-# Introduction to learning Japanese
+# A Guide to Learning Japanese

-This page will list the most important steps anyone who wishes to learn Japanese needs to take and how to go about tackling them.
-All steps are divided into 3 major sections:
+This page outlines the essential steps for learning Japanese.
+These steps are divided into three main sections:

 ---